 1. Nearest store location and opening times

-This is the simplest - when opened, your email shows the nearest location for your business.
+This is the simplest form of location-based content - when opened, your email shows the nearest location for your business.

 Depending on the nature of your business, either base the information on the shopper's current location, or their delivery address.